pce-devel/huc/doc/hucc/hucc-function-reference.md

 `vsync( unsigned char count );`
 Synchronizes the program to the video Vertical Blanking Signal (VBL), which is around 1/60th of a second.
 Controls both VDC1 and VDC2.

-- **Overload 1**: Without parameters, returns as soon as a VBL signal has been received.
+- **Overload 1:** Without parameters, returns as soon as a VBL signal has been received.
-- **Overload 2**: With '*count*' parameter, synchronizes to the number of frames requested (e.g. `vsync(3)` for 20fps).
+- **Overload 2:** With '*count*' parameter, synchronizes to the number of frames requested (e.g. `vsync(3)` for 20fps).

 `cls( void );`
 `cls( unsigned int tile );`
 Clears the entire screen.
-- **Overload 1**: Without parameters, the screen is filled with a space character.
+- **Overload 1:** Without parameters, the screen is filled with a space character.
-- **Overload 2**: With '*tile*' parameter, the screen is filled with the specified BAT value.
+- **Overload 2:** With '*tile*' parameter, the screen is filled with the specified BAT value.

 `init_240x208( void );`
 Initializes the screen to 240x208 resolution (30 characters wide by 26 characters tall).
 This is a useful resolution for games that need to scroll their map on a virtual screen restricted to 256x256 pixels (32x32 characters).
 Controls both VDC1 and VDC2.

-**Note**: Because of a hardware limitation, a screen with a horizontal resolution of 240 pixels can not display more than 62 sprites.
+**Note:** Because of a hardware limitation, a screen with a horizontal resolution of 240 pixels can not display more than 62 sprites.
 The last two sprites (numbers 62 & 63) will not be visible.

 `init_256x224( void );`
 Initializes the screen to a standard 256x224 resolution (32 characters wide by 28 characters tall).
 Controls both VDC1 and VDC2.